-At a minimum, you must have a computer with reliable internet access, an active Murray State e-mail address, a current browser, and most instructors require Microsoft Word.
-(Download a free copy of Microsoft Office with a valid Murray State e-mail address HERE.)
-To view a complete list of requirements, visit the Knowledge Base.
-Some courses may have specific technical requirements.
-Please contact the instructor before class if you have any questions.
+At a minimum, you must have a computer with reliable internet access and a current browser.
+Most instructors require Microsoft Word.
+(Download a free copy of Microsoft Office with a valid Murray State e-mail address.)
+Other courses may require additional software and/or hardware.
+To view a list of technical requirements, visit the Knowledge Base.

 Visiting campus & parking